ganeshbhandarkar/gb_decode/README.md

-# gb_decode
+# GIT COMMANDS
 Demo

-git // tell all commands
+// tell all commands
+git

-git clone  // Clone all the repo files to pc git -help or help  // verbose commands
+// Clone all the repo files to pc git clone

+// verbose commands
+git -help or help

 // Important while working with teams

-git init // to initiate project git status // to know which branch you are working git checkout // for the changes made in unique file or existing file or to create new branch git checkout -b branch-name // creates new branch and set to current branch git branch --list // the star branch is current branch git branch branch-name // to create branch and then git checkout branch-name to set it as current branch git stash // to make updates in stack and can checkout the other branches git branch -d branch-name // delete branch locally git push -delete origin <remote-dir> // delete branch remotely git fetch -p //  synchronize your branch list git fetch --all  // fetch all from current repo git branch -a // display all branches with remote/origin git branch -r // display all branches then succeed with => git checkout branch-name => git pull
+// to initiate project
+git init

+// to know which branch you are working git status

+// for the changes made in unique file or existing file or to create new branch git checkout

+// creates new branch and set to current branch git checkout -b branch-name

+// the star branch is current branch git branch --list

+// to create branch and then git checkout branch-name to set it as current branch git branch branch-name

+// to make updates in stack and can checkout the other branches git stash

+// delete branch locally
+git branch -d branch-name

+// delete branch remotely
+git push -delete origin <remote-dir>

+//  synchronize your branch list git fetch -p

+// fetch all from current repo git fetch --all

+// display all branches with remote/origin
+git branch -a

+// display all branches then succeed with => git checkout branch-name => git pull git branch -r

 // Important with the adding process

-git add .  // to make all new changes to files added or changed git add -A  // adding new A for ALL git commit -m ""  /// message passing git push  // pushing to git git pull  // getting from git
+// to make all new changes to files added or changed git add .

+// adding new A for ALL
+git add -A

+// message passing
+git commit -m ""

+// pushing to git
+git push

+// getting from git
+git pull